fedhere/PUI2018_fb55/HW1_fb55/HW1_2_instructions.md

 **Set up your environment:**

-1. create a directory on your computer or on your workspace on CUSP compute called PUI2018.
+1. create a directory on your computer or on your workspace on the CUSP ADRF called PUI2018.

 to create a folder use the *mkdir* command (refer to the [cheat sheet](https://github.com/fedhere/UInotebooks/blob/master/BashCommands.md)) or Mohit's slides.